 5. Celebrate your successes.

 Even the little ones.
 You cut 30 seconds off of your five-mile training run?
 Awesome!
 Way to go!
 You were able to run a whole three miles without stopping?
 Go you!
-You managed to get up early three days this week to run?
+You manage to get up early three days this week to run?
 Fantastic!
 You ran a new route that was really hilly and you didn’t give up?
 That’s what it’s all about!
 Look for a positive in every run, even if you feel like it doesn’t deserve it.
 Every run is one step (and day) closer to your big moment.